 It’s all about knowing your own self or the person you’re taking care of.
 By asking a series of questions, helping the person you’re with through activities, and talking with your physician, you’ll be able to better gauge when it’s the right time to make the move.

 How It Works At Otterbein

-Post-acute care at Otterbein is designed for people who require daily services from a licensed nurse and/or rehabilitative therapist for a limited period of time.
-Trained staff work with the individual, their family, and the physician to develop a personal plan of care and treatment.
+Post-acute care at Otterbein includes daily services from a licensed nurse and/or rehabilitative therapist for a limited period of time.
+Trained staff work with you, their family, and your physician to develop a personal plan of care and treatment.

 The goal of Otterbein’s nursing and therapy team is to ensure that people become medically stable to return home.
 This includes learning to perform daily activities of living independently or with the use of assistive devices.

 Our Services Include:

 - Licensed nurse 24 hours/7 days per week